Helpline 0808 800 3333 or contact us

 Anything else?
 Other ways to contact us

 Attendance Allowance (AA) is a benefit for disabled people aged 65 and over with care needs.
-You do not need to actually receive help as long as you can show you need it.
-You must usually have had care needs for at least 6 months before you can get AA, but there are special rules for those who are terminally ill.
+You need to show you have had care needs for at least 6 months before you can get AA.
+There are special rules for those who are terminally ill.
 AA does not cover mobility needs.

-To claim AA, you must be usually living in the UK and not in a care home or hospital.
-Usually your AA won't be affected if you:
+To claim AA, you must be live in the UK and not in a care home or hospital.
+You will still get AA if you:

-If you receive AA, it may increase the amount of other benefits or credits you are entitled to, such as extra Housing Benefit or Pension Credit.
+If you receive AA, it may increase the amount of your other benefits or credits, such as extra Housing Benefit or Pension Credit.
 If you start getting AA, someone looking after you might be able to claim Carer’s Allowance.
-AA is normally ignored as income when assessing other benefits.
+AA is not seen as income when assessing other benefits.
 There are two rates:

-If you disagree with the decision made on your benefit claim you can ask for a Mandatory Review.
+If you disagree with the decision made on your benefit claim, you can ask for a Mandatory Reconsideration.

-If you still believe the decision is wrong, for example due to incorrect information being used, you can appeal.
-You have one month to dispute a decision, so it is important to seek advice and act quickly.
+If you still believe the decision is wrong, you can appeal.
+You have one month to dispute a decision, so it's important to seek advice and act quickly.